Drawn to Life

 Drawn to Life is an action-adventure platform video game for the Nintendo DS developed by 5th Cell and published by THQ in 2007.
 It was later published by Agatsuma Entertainment in Japan in 2008 under the name Drawn to Life: God's Marionette (ドローン トゥ ライフ 〜神様のマリオネット〜, Dorōn tu Raifu: 〜Kami-sama no Marionetto〜), and in Korea under the title Geuryeora, Touch!
 Naega Mandeuneun Sesang.
 In the game, the player creates their own playable characters, level objects, and accessories by drawing them using the DS's stylus and touchscreen.
-The game was ported to iOS by WayForward Technologies and released by 505 Games on May 21, 2014.
+The game was ported to iOS by WayForward and released by 505 Games in May 2014.

 Drawn to Life requires the player to create a hero in order to free a cursed village from an encroaching darkness.
 It features numerous platforming levels, a top-down central village, and other elements such as vehicles, weapons, and platforms, which are drawn or colored by the player using the stylus.

-Two sequels followed, both under the title Drawn to Life: The Next Chapter, for release on the DS and Wii.
+Two sequels followed, both under the title Drawn to Life: The Next Chapter – one released for the DS, and another for the Wii.
 A spin-off title, Drawn to Life: SpongeBob SquarePants Edition (based on the SpongeBob SquarePants episode "Frankendoodle"), was developed by Altron for the DS.
-A third installment in the series, titled Drawn to Life: Two Realms, developed by Digital Continue and published by 505 Games, was released on December 7, 2020 for Nintendo Switch, iOS, Android, and Microsoft Windows.
+A third installment in the series, titled Drawn to Life: Two Realms, developed by Digital Continue and published by 505 Games, was released in December 2020, for Nintendo Switch, iOS, Android, and Microsoft Windows.